 The best ladyfinger substitutes are biscotti, sponge cake, margherite cookies, pound cake, panettone, and pavesini cookies.

-Margherite cookies are similar to ladyfingers but often rolled out into more of a flat cookie rather than an edible sponge cake.
-Margherite cookies are typically made with hazelnut flour and are often spelled as Margarine biscuits.
+Margherite cookies are rolled out into more of a flat cookie and are not as thick as a traditional ladyfinger.
+Margherite cookies are typically made with hazelnut flour and you may find varieties called Margarine biscuits.

 Related: Ladyfingers vs Margherite Cookies

 Made from flour, butter, sugar and eggs, pound cake is the usual side to serve with tea or coffee.
-Pound cakes range from light and fluffy to dense in texture.
-It doesn’t have a strong flavor but is usually flavored with vanilla, almond or chocolate.
+Pound cakes range from light and fluffy to more dense in texture.
+They don’t have a strong flavor, and tend to be flavored with vanilla, almond or chocolate.

 Panettone is a type of bread eaten during Christmastime in Italy.
 Panettone is typically a long, cylindrical bread with a wide central hole.